odoo/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 they are not currently used, **and** will not be used in the future.
 To do so, navigate to the journal, and click the :menuselection:`⚙️ (gear) icon --> Invalidate Number Range (BR)`.
-On the :guilabel:`Invalidate Number Range (BR)` wizard, add the :guilabel:`Initial Number` and :guilabel:`End Number` of the range that should be canceled, and enter an invalidation :guilabel:`Reason`.
+On the :guilabel:`Invalidate Number Range (BR)` wizard, add the :guilabel:`Initial Number` and :guilabel:`End Number` of the range that should be cancelled, and enter an invalidation :guilabel:`Reason`.

 .. image:: brazil/range-number-invalidation.png